Shrimp allergy breakthrough? small study tests eating your way to tolerance

 Summary

 This study tested a treatment called oral immunotherapy for people with shrimp allergy.
-20 participants aged 12-40 with confirmed shrimp allergy ate increasing amounts of shrimp over time to see if they could tolerate more without a reaction.
-The goal was to measure changes in allergy markers and the amount of shrimp needed to cause a reaction after 12 months of treatment.
+20 participants aged 12-40 with confirmed shrimp allergy were given increasing amounts of shrimp over time to see if they could tolerate more shrimp without a reaction.
+The main goal was to measure changes in the amount of shrimp that caused an allergic reaction after 12 months of treatment compared to simply avoiding shrimp.

 Disclaimer